doublethreedigital/minify/README.md

 Please bear in mind, Minify requires PHP 7.4 or higher.

 1. Install via Composer - `composer require doublethreedigital/minify`
+2. If you haven't already, run the `php artisan storage:link` command to create the required symlinks.
+(You'll need to run this command in any environment with Minify installed or you will get 404s)
 2. Read below documentation on how to implement this addon in your site.

 ## Usage